talgball/lbr/README.md

 ![System and Architecture](https://github.com/talgball/lbr/blob/master/docs/images/2020lbrsystem.png)

 ## Introduction
-Telepresence is a young and promising space that has the potential for bringing people together in engaging and more flexible ways.
-2020 has been a year of isolation for many people, and the long hours of video conferencing have made it possible to maintain more of life and work than would have been possible otherwise.
-If instead of just appearing passively on a screen, the remote people could engage more actively in the meeting space and with the other participants, the quality of communicating and connecting with each other would be radically enhanced and begin to feel more natural and rewarding.
-In addition, being more deeply and continuously connected with family and community might also help people maintain their independence during periods of their lives that would have traditionally required specialized facilities.
-Imagine a robot that is not only a telepresence device but is also equipped with sophisticated sensors and other devices to help people monitor their health issues and enable proactive support services.
-Since a telepresence robot could have many remote users, doctors could make virutal house calls and provide a level of service beyond even the telehealth capabilities that have advanced over the past year.
-The decision to open source the project now is in the hope that it might be of some use or inspiration to others who seek to bring people closer together in the years ahead.
+Telepresence robotics is a young and promising space that has potential for bringing people together in more engaging and flexible ways than current video conferencing approaches.
+If instead of just appearing passively on a screen,
+remote people could engage more actively in the space with local participants, the quality of communicating and connecting with each other would be radically enhanced and begin to feel more natural and rewarding.

+According to Verified Market Research, the global telepresence robot market was $181.6M USD in 2019 and is projected to reach $789.1M by 2027, representing a 20.2% compound annual growth rate.
+The telepresence products currently in the market are primarily aimed at work environments, with healthcare being a leading market driver.
+As the technology continues to develop, better and more cost effective robots will become increasingly available for in home use.
+Some of the initial in home use cases might well be extensions of the current office use cases.
+For example, being more deeply and continuously connected with family and community might help people maintain their independence during periods of their lives that would have traditionally required specialized facilities.
+Imagine a robot that not only enables telepresence but is also equipped with sophisticated sensors and other devices to help people monitor their health issues and connect proactively to support services.
+Since a telepresence robot could have many remote users, doctors could make virtual house calls and provide a level of service well beyond the telehealth capabilities that have advanced over the past year.
+Then the same device could be used by friends and family to stay connected after the doctor's visit.

+This project started in 2009 and has been progressing as a private research endeavor on a part time basis by one developer working a few hours at a time over the past 11 years and counting.
+The goals of the project are as follows:
+* Learning and developing concepts in robotics and telepresence.
+* Exploring the possibilities of integrating existing technologies and services to produce and enhance robotic use cases.
+* Discovering and developing opportunities for in home telepresence robots.

+During the life of the project, the capabilities of cloud platforms, advances in robotics like the further development and adoption robotic operating systems like ROS, the rise of digital assistants like Alexa and Siri, and other advances have demonstrated that distributed and extensible sets of services can be integrated to produce useful capabilities that might not have been envisioned when any one of the technologies was created.
+Adding physical robots as part of delivering those capabilities is a logical next step, and it's rewarding to work along side these broad and rapidly accelerating developments.

+While 2020 has been a year of challenge and isolation, people have found expanded ways to connect with each other, ranging from long hours of video conferencing to signing from their balconies around the world.
+The growing need for connecting, working, collaborating, understanding and just being with each other will continue long after this pandemic has ended.
+The decision to open source the project now is in the hope that it might be of some use or inspiration to others who seek to bring people closer together in the years ahead using the amazing technologies of our time and perhaps to encourage groups of us to work together in that endeavor.

-This project houses an experimental code base for exploring robotics software architectures.
+This repository houses a relatively small experimental code base for exploring robotics software architectures.
 The concept of "robot" in the architecture is a distributed set of services and capabilities focused on satisfying one or more use cases and typically delivered by one or more robotic hardware devices.
 Telepresence, especially for residential use cases, has been an initial target in mind to help guide and focus the research.

-The project started in 2009 and has been progressing as a private research endeavor on a part time basis by one developer working a few hours at a time over the past 11 years and counting.
-During that period, the capabilities of cloud platforms, further development and adoption robotic operating systems like ROS, the rise of digital assistants like Alexa and Siri, and other advances in the state of the art have demonstrated that distributed and extensible sets of services can be integrated to produce a wide range of useful capabilities.
-Adding physical robots as part of delivering those capabilities is a logical next step.
-The primary project goals of learning and developing concepts have been progressing alongside developments in the broader industry, and it's fun to participate in this journey.
+Many of the concepts explored in the code are not new, and the combinations of them has been the primary area of focus.

 To support development and testing of the software and architecture, a single robotics development hardware platform was constructed.
 While the code base here is configured for the specifics of that particular robot, the architecture and capabilities of the software would support a wide range of alternative hardware.
 The software could be used as a whole system, or its packages and modules could be used individually as needed to help with other projects.
-As the code is currently in an experimental state, it has not yet been packaged into a standard distribution package.
+As the code is currently in an experimental state, it has not yet been packaged into a standard distribution.
 Instead, users can clone or download this repository or any of its components, subject to the included Apache 2 license agreement and notices.

 ## Demonstration Videos
-Here are couple of brief demos:
+Here are couple of brief and definitely unpolished demos:

 * [__Navigation__](https://youtu.be/vbRg4YTh7xg)
 * [__Automatic Docking__](https://youtu.be/1rOheZw6kcA)